facebook/sapp/README.md

 will add a single _run_ to the database.
 An _issue_ can exist over multiple runs (we typically call the issue in a single run an _instance_).
 You can select a run from the web UI and look at all the instances of that run.
-You can also chose to only show the instances of issues that are newly introduced in this run in the filter menu.
+You can also choose to only show the instances of issues that are newly introduced in this run in the filter menu.

-Each instance consists of a _data flow_ from a particular source kind (e.g. user controlled input) into a _callable_ (i.e. a function or method), and a data flow from that callable into a particular sink kind (e.g. RCE).
+Each instance consists of a _data flow_ from a particular source kind (e.g. user-controlled input) into a _callable_ (i.e. a function or method), and a data flow from that callable into a particular sink kind (e.g. RCE).

 _Note: the data can come from different sources of the same kind and flow into different sinks of the same kind.
 The traces view of a single instance